Absentee Ballot Information

 voter ballot.
 Contact the City Clerk for information at 810-743-1500 Extension 1401.

 JOIN OUR PERMANENT ABSENTEE LIST!
-If you would like to receive a application for an absentee ballot prior to each election, please complete the Permanent AV Request form and return it to the City Clerk's office at the above mentioned address.
+If you would like to receive a application for an absentee ballot prior to each election, please complete the Permanent AV Request form and return it to the City Clerk's office at the above mentioned address or give us a call.
 For your convenience, you may also indicate this request on your Absentee Ballot Application.

 In 1986, the federal government passed the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) providing special registration and absentee voting provisions for military and overseas civilians.
 In addition UOCAVA authorized the use of the Federal Write-In Absentee Ballot (FWAB).
 The Federal Voting Assistance Program (FVAP) was created by the Department of Defense to oversee UOCAVA.
 In 2009 the federal Military and Overseas Empowerment Act (MOVE Act) and corresponding state legislation was passed expanding UOCAVA by further allowing a UOCAVA voter to submit one AV application for a calendar year, ballot(s) to be sent to the UOCAVA voter via email or fax, establishing a 45-day absent voter ballot delivery requirement, and expanding the use of the FWAB.
 In 2012, the state legislature passed PA 279 of 2012 further expanding the use of the FWAB to local and state offices.